Anjum799/Aadhar_card/README.md

 Storage: Minimum 100 MB space for dependencies and saved cards

-# ⚙️ Steps to Set Up and Run the Project Download/Clone the Project File
+# ⚙️ Steps to Set Up and Run the Project Download/Clone the Project Files